 Tell us about a few of your professional accomplishments.

-While working at PolicyLink, I launched a new program area on access to healthy food and co-led a multi-year policy advocacy campaign that has resulted in more than $220 million in grants and more than $1 billion in private sector investments to help community leaders develop grocery stores and markets in underserved low-income communities.
+While working at PolicyLink, I launched a new program area on access to healthy food.
+I conducted research, developed reports, and and co-led a multi-year policy advocacy campaign that has resulted in more than $220 million in grants and more than $1 billion in private sector investments to help community leaders develop grocery stores and markets in underserved low-income communities.
 More than 1,000 healthy food businesses now have been launched across 35 states.

 What drives you in health policy?